RedFirebal/FinProject_DataSciFundamentals/README.md

 * Does having a well known publisher correlate to having good sales?
 * Does platform affect the sales of a game?

+As for applying a machine learning technique, we settled on investigating:
+* Does a games release year predict its global sales?

 ## Selection of Data

 ### Dataset Overview